ecos-wtf/website/_posts/2021-03-14-ecos-shellcoding.md

 ![head]({{site.url}}/assets/bcm_shellcode_r2.jpg)

-In this article I'll explain how to craft shellcode that you can deliver as a second stage to a victim eCOS device.
-I'm specifically covering the Broadcom variant of eCOS here.
+In this article I'll explain how to craft shellcode that you can deliver as a second stage to a victim eCos device.
+I'm specifically covering the Broadcom variant of eCos here.

 I'll cover two techniques for building these: